IN & AROUND CHITWAN, POKHARA & KATHMANDU

 The lakeside town of Pokhara is the gateway to the Annapurna Region, stretching around Phewa Lake, where the Tal Barahi Temple sits proudly in the centre.
 The landscape here is breath-taking, with a panoramic view of the Himalayas lining the edge of the city.

-There are tonnes to do around the lakeside, however, Pokhara is famous for being the base for trekkers into the Annapurna Mountain Range, so you can only imagine how spectacular the views are from both the city below and the peaks above!
+Pokhara is famous for being the base for trekkers into the Annapurna Mountain Range, so you can only imagine how spectacular the views are from both the city below and the peaks above!
 If you’re up for an adventure it’s time to stretch your legs and head to the mountains for a weekend trek, complete with stunning sunrise views and buckets of Dal Bhat to fuel you!

 DAY ONE - EXPLORING POKHARA LAKESIDE

 After freshening up it’s time for some sightseeing!
 We’ll have a walk around the lakeside to explore the shops, bars and yoga hideouts – you can haggle all your last-minute trekking gear here too!
-We may have the chance to hop on a boat to enjoy Phewa Lake from the water, for a relaxing ride to take in the beauty of the scenery and watching the paragliders circle above.
+We may have the chance to hop on a boat to enjoy Phewa Lake from the water for a relaxing ride to take in the beauty of the scenery and watch the paragliders circle above.

 DAY TWO - TREKKING KANDE - DHAMPUS